adtzlr/felupe/README.md

 pip install felupe[all]
 ```

-where `[all]` installs all optional dependencies.
+where `[all]` is a combination of `[io,parallel,plot,progress,view]` and installs all optional dependencies.
 FElupe has minimal requirements, all available at PyPI supporting all platforms.
 * [`numpy`](https://github.com/numpy/numpy) for array operations
 * [`scipy`](https://github.com/scipy/scipy) for sparse matrices
 * [`tensortrax`](https://github.com/adtzlr/tensortrax) for automatic differentiation